 Everyone should be able to trust that the water from their tap is safe to drink.
 Access to safe drinking water is a basic human right – but nitrate contamination of drinking water is putting people at risk.
-Scientists tell us that high concentrations of nitrate in water could be causing 100 cases of bowel cancer in New Zealand each year, and 40 deaths .

 Please read the information on this page for the answers to frequently asked questions.

 You can order a free nitrate bore water test here.
 If you would like to speak to someone further about what your nitrate test result means, or if you would like to learn more about our work to ensure healthy drinking water for all and how you can be involved, please get in touch with us at [email protected]

 Most New Zealanders (80%) drink water from their tap that has 1.0 mg/L or less of nitrate (NO3-N).
 However, around 800,000 New Zealanders could be exposed to levels of nitrate that are potentially harmful.
 The communities most likely to be exposed to elevated nitrate levels are those in rural areas with high farming intensity who rely on household bore water or town groundwater drinking supplies.

 The higher the nitrate concentrations in drinking water, the greater the potential health risks.

 There is evidence that having a source of drinking water with low concentrations of nitrate (under 1 mg/L) may avoid health risks.

 Nitrate contamination in drinking water – what are the health risks?

 For many years we have known that high concentrations of nitrate in drinking water used for mixing infant formula is linked to blue baby syndrome – where the nitrate deprives the baby’s blood of oxygen .
 This can be life-threatening.